 4 great VR-powered apps and experience you can try

 VR tools are becoming more and more popular in the design landscape.
 What’s more, they provide a more immersive, seamless, and exceptional experience of architectural designs as well as products and areas related to space building.
 Let’s take a closer look at them!

 1. Put your idea into life with Planner 5D

 This VR-powered solution is a great tool for interior designers and home decorators to create 2D/3D designs based on their skill level.
-This tool helps to easily build a floor or home plans, décor decorate your apartment or house, etc. Gathering home ideas of your dream house is not a problem anymore.
-You can render a photorealistic high definition 3D designs to see concepts in reality with VR headsets.
+This tool helps to easily build a floor or home plan, décor decorate your apartment or house, etc. Gathering home ideas of your dream house is not a problem anymore.
+You can render photorealistic high-definition 3D designs to see concepts in reality with VR headsets.
 Also, you can collaborate with colleagues, share designs with friends, export high-quality images, add furniture from an integrated manufacturer’s catalog like IKEA, etc.

 2. Break new ground with iStaging

 Being a VR-fueled app, it provides excellent opportunities if you want to try out various color schemes for your apartment or house and select the pieces of furniture in accordance with the style.
 With a VR-based app worked in real-time, you can see a piece of furniture in actual size that helps to shed light on what ‘feels right.
 The app requires a VR headset that will provide you with a 360-degree view virtually.
 Professional designers can utilize the app to present their projects to their potential clients.